mhulse/node-boilerplate-cli/README.md

 ## Development

-To begin development on your own CLI script, the first thing you want to do is edit [`package.json`](package.json); you will want to change the `name`:
+To begin development on your own CLI script, the first thing you want to do is edit [`package.json`](package.json).

+Change the `name`:

 ```json
 "name": "node-boilerplate-cli"